September 11, 2015 § 1 Comment

 * I’m not comparing women to underage animals.
 It’s just a metaphor.
 Don’t ruin it with your logic.

 Sometimes life likes to shove it in your face that you are aging.
 Happy Birthday, is just another way of saying, ‘Congratulations, you got fucking older’.

 I used to neglect my birthday.
 I’d do my best to conceal the funeral of another year gone by.
 And if I got my way, it would come and go without so much as an intimidate dinner.
 It worked for me.
 (I don’t need to hand over a co-pay to acknowledge avoidance is a reoccurring theme in my life.)

-But my feelings on birthdays have shifted.
-Maybe age has given me a nugget of wisdom because I’ve started to feel that if you are fortunate enough to survive another year you should celebrate it or at the very least acknowledge it.
+But my feelings on birthdays have shifted because I’ve started to feel that if you are fortunate enough to survive another year you should celebrate it or at the very least acknowledge it.
 So for the past two years instead of avoiding my birthday like an unplanned pregnancy I’ve embraced my special day of acceptable narcissism.